• Skip to main content

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

-TIP #2 MEANS YOUR HUMMINGBIRD BREAD WILL NEVER STICK IN THE LOAF PAN AND LIFTS OUT EASILY.
-Cut a piece of parchment paper the approximate length of the loaf pan with enough to hang over the eges a few inches (photo below).
+• To prevent sticking, cut a piece of parchment paper the approximate length of the loaf pan with enough to hang over the edges a few inches (photo below).
 Lay it in the pan, pressing into the bottom.
 Just for extra stick-free insurance I still spray with a baking spray that has oil and flour like this one.

 hummingbird bread in loaf pan